GoGlove/android-sdk/README.md

 These libraries should be added to your app "as-is", then they can be used as below.

 ###Instantiation
 To use the GoGlove SDK, the first step is to start the service.
-To do this, you must first define a ServiceManager instance.
+To do this, you must first define a GoGloveSDK instance.
 ```Java
 import com.etu.GoGloveSDK.BLEDeviceInfoList;
 import com.etu.GoGloveSDK.GloveSDK;